cardoso-neto/folderizer/README.md

 Get all files inside a folder (non-recursively) and change their names to their creation date in the format: `yyyy.mm.dd HHmm.ext`

 ## CLI
-This is very work-in-progress,. but you can use it `python script-name.py --help` to check which arguments you need.
+This is very work-in-progress, but you can use `python script-name.py --help` to check which arguments you need.